-A crown is an artificial restoration that fits over the remaining part of a prepared tooth, making it strong and giving it the shape of a natural tooth.
+A dental crown is an artificial dental restoration that is placed over the remaining part of a prepared tooth, making it strong and giving it a natural shape and appearance

-Porcelain: these crowns are made entirely out of porcelain and are not as strong as bonded crowns.
-But they can look very natural and are most often used for front teeth.
+Porcelain crowns are made entirely out of porcelain, made to look extremely natural and are most often used for front teeth.